First Church of Christ, Unitarian

-The First Church of Christ, Unitarian, also known as First Church of Christ, Lancaster and colloquially as "the Bulfinch Church", is a historic congregation with its meeting house located at 725 Main Street facing the Common in Lancaster, Massachusetts.
+The First Church of Christ, Unitarian, also known as First Church of Lancaster and colloquially as "the Bulfinch Church", is a historic congregation with its meeting house located at 725 Main Street facing the Common in Lancaster, Massachusetts.
 The church's fifth meeting house, built in 1816, was designed by architect Charles Bulfinch, and was designated a National Historic Landmark in 1977, recognizing it as one of Bulfinch's finest works.

 History

 First Church of Christ was "gathered in 1653 by the Puritans of Massachusetts Bay Colony."
 The town of Lancaster also dates from 1653.
 The current meeting house was built in 1816 of local brick and slate when Nathaniel Thayer was minister.

 On December 30, 1970, the meeting house was added to the National Register of Historic Places and designated a National Historic Landmark.
 Architectural historian G. E. Kidder Smith has called it "one of the great federal style churches in the country."

 In May 2010, the Church began a restoration of the meeting house cupola and facade supported by contributions from the Bulfinch Fund, a secular organization dedicated to restoring Bulfinch's works.
 Formerly a Congregational church, it is now Unitarian Universalist.
-Wil Darcangelo, M.Div, (also minister at the First Parish Unitarian Universalist Church of Fitchburg) is its current minister.
+Rev. Wil Darcangelo, M.Div, currently serves as its 18th called minister.